skumar225/website/README.md

 #Express Basics Demo Site

-This repo features an express app to serve as demo in the Express Basics course on Treehouse.
+This repo features an express app to serve my personal website.

 ## How to use this repo
-To follow along with the Treehouse course, checkout the branch with the associated video.
-The video for a given stage will indicate which branch to checkout.

-**To start with the very first video:**
 ```
 git clone <this-repo>
 cd <this-repo>